-Goldendoodles and Labradoodles can have a variety of coat colors.
+Goldendoodles can have a variety of coat colors.
 Coat color generally depends on the fur color of the parents.
-Goldendoodles and Labradoodles do not always stay the same color as they grow into adulthood; it is actually quite common for a puppy's color to lighten significantly.
+Goldendoodles do not always stay the same color as they grow into adulthood; it is actually quite common for a puppy's color to lighten significantly.
 Thus, a puppy with an apricot color as a puppy may very likely end up with more of a cream color as an adult.
-Breeder does not guarantee final coat color, coat quality or amount of shedding.
+We can not guarantee the puppy's final coat color, coat quality or amount of shedding.
 All photos below are of puppies produced by Snickersdoodles unless otherwise noted.
 Doodles can come in other colors, but these are the colors we generally produce.

 Cream / Chalk

 This color comes in a wide variety of shades but it should be creamy in appearance.
 It can have tinting of gold/apricot.
 The nose pigment can be black or rose